drtaul/zmnotify/README.md

 **NOTE:** This is a work in progress.
 Testing is only done with the authors setup.
 The Zoneminder facility and Home Assistant are all running in docker containers on the same UNRAID server.

+## Management Features

+* **Monitor an HA defined sensor** to indicate whether the home is currently occupied.
+This allows zmnotify to generate a different set of notifications depending on this condition.
+For example, if occupied, announce over the various in home speakers vs sending a text notification.

+* **Allow user to define a boolean variable** (within HA) to act as a gate to enable or disable each monitor.
+This simplifies alarm mode automations as well as simple enable/disable depending on whether there is an outside activity triggering repeated security alerts.

+* **Performs a periodic audit** on the state of each monitor to ensure the Zoneminder system has not changed the configured setting.

 ## ZMNotify Configuration
 The zmnotify.yaml file provides the configuration parameters for this app.
 This file is read by Appdaemon and passed to